mircosoderi/crowded/README.md

 * for each of the people that stands in the reached place at the moment in which the new user arrives, a new record is stored in the contacts table.
 It contains the identifiers of the two users that got in touch, the identifier of the place, and the timestamp.
 At the same time, any contact record older than 14 days is permanently deleted.

+Contacts older than 14 days are deleted automatically by the system.

-Contacts are useful for identifying those users that have had a contact with an infected people.
+In the case in which a public authority would decide to use this app as one of the tools to fight the COVID-19, contact records allow to identify and notify those users who could have had a contact with an infected person.
 Here is how it is done:

-* the public authority fills the table of infected people indicating their unique identifiers, and the date and time when they have been found infected.
+* the public authority fills the table of infected people indicating their numeric identifiers, and the date and time when they have been found infected.
 The identifier of the infected person is found displaying  the [main map](http://crowded.zone/index.php) of the application from her device, and looking at the top left corner of the screen.

 * Every time that a user loads the [main map](http://crowded.zone/index.php), the system checks to see if she has had a contact with an infected person, using the table of contacts, and the table of infected people, as described above.
 If yes, the COVID-19 bar is overimpressed at the top of the [main map](http://crowded.zone/index.php).
 Tapping or clicking on it, the user displays the dates and times of contact.
 Tapping or clicking one of them, the user displays the place.
-Then, it is expected that the user communicates to the health authorities of her country that she has had a contact with an infected person.
+Then, it is expected that the user communicates to the health authorities of her country that she has could have had a contact with an infected person.

 A shortcut is available to speed up the communication of movements.
 It is the star at the top left corner of the [main map](http://crowded.zone/index.php).
 Tapping or clicking on it, recently visited places are listed.
 Tapping or clicking one of them, the movement is performed, without the need of locating the place on the map and perfoming the search and confirm steps.
 Recent places are stored locally in the user device, and only there.